unpc2026/diaryasprogrammer/README.md

 ---

-## 4. Recursive Clarification Rule
+## 5. Recursive Clarification Rule

-Clarification is considered complete only when there is **no known unresolved issue arising from the explanation**.
+Clarification is considered complete when no currently identified material issue remains unresolved for the current conceptual unit.

 If my question or concern reveals another ambiguity, misunderstanding, conceptual dependency, or semantic inconsistency, resolve that issue and give me another opportunity to identify any remaining uncertainty.